Introduction to Azure Data Science Virtual Machine for Linux and Windows

 The goal of the Data Science Virtual Machine (DSVM) is to provide data professionals of all skill levels and across industries with a friction-free, pre-configured, and fully-integrated data science environment.
 Instead of rolling out a comparable workspace on your own, you can provision a DSVM - saving you days or even weeks on the installation, configuration, and package management processes.
 After your DSVM has been allocated, you can immediately begin working on your data science project.

 The Data Science VM is designed and configured for working with a broad range of usage scenarios.
-You can scale your environment up or down as your project needs change, use your preferred language to program data science tasks and install other tools to customize the system for your exact needs.
+You can scale your environment up or down as your project requirements change.
+You can also use your preferred language to program data science tasks and install other tools to customize the system for your exact needs.

 This section suggests some key scenarios for which the Data Science VM can be deployed.